 If you qualify, you could get:

-FREE birth control pill, patch, condoms, Depo-provera; Nuvaring; IUD, Implanon, or most other forms of birth control
+FREE birth control pills, patch, condoms, Depo-Provera (the shot), NuvaRing, IUD, Nexplanon (the implant), or most other FDA approved forms of birth control.

-If itís part of a birth control related visit, you might also be able to get:
+If it’s part of a family planning visit (yearly exam, birth control appointment etc), you might be able to get:

 What about insurance?

-If you have health insurance, this program will pay your co-pays and deductibles (for covered services).
+If you are uninsured, this program will cover your family planning needs with no out-of-pocket costs to you.
+If you already have health insurance, this program will pay your co-pays and deductibles (for covered services).
 All covered services are free with this program.
-You may also choose not use your insurance if you have a confidentiality issue.
+You may also choose not to use your insurance if you have a confidentiality issue.